 Managing FreeIPA

-FreeIPA is the backbone of the CDP Identity Management functionality.
-After you configure a CDP environment, FreeIPA works to provide user identities without the need for your attention.
+FreeIPA is the backbone of the Cloudera Identity Management functionality.
+After you configure a Cloudera environment, FreeIPA works to provide user identities without the need for your attention.
 In case of problems, you may need to perform troubleshooting to ensure the health of the identity management system.

 FreeIPA availability types